1. Bundoo: How is the Zika virus spread?

 Answer : Dr. Jen Lincoln: The main way the Zika virus is spread is by getting bitten by an infected mosquito.
 It can also be passed from a mother to her developing baby in the uterus.
 Cases of spread via sexual contact have also just made headlines (though we aren’t exactly sure of the mechanism of how the virus is sexually transmitted).

-2. Are there places I shouldn’t travel if I’m pregnant?
+2. Are there places I shouldn’t travel to if I’m pregnant?

 Answer : The Centers for Disease Control and Prevention (CDC) has issued travel warnings to countries with the highest numbers of Zika cases.
 This list changes every few days, so you can check here for the most recent recommendations.